 Management believes that the currently available resources will be sufficient to fund its operations for at least the next 12 months following the issuance date of these unaudited condensed consolidated financial statements.
-However, if the Company's anticipated operating results are not achieved in future periods, management believes that planned expenditures will need to be reduced in order to extend the time period over which the then-available resources would be able to fund the Company's operations.

 2. Summary of Significant Accounting Policies

 Basis of Presentation